top of page

 Examining Common Urinary Tract Conditions from an Ayurvedic Perspective

-Let's take a look at several all-too-familiar conditions:
+Let’s take a look at several all-too-familiar urinary tract conditions and how Ayurveda interprets them:

 1. Kidney stones or Ashmari: is the formation of stones attributed to an imbalance in the three doshas: Vata, Pitta, and Kapha.
 This imbalance of the three doshas interferes with the correct formation of urine, causing substances to build up in the urinary tract and ultimately leading to stone formation.